cosmic-swordfish/Anitrack/README.md

 The database is **optional**.
 Without it, OAuth tokens are stored only in the session cookie and will be lost when the server restarts (common on serverless platforms like Vercel).

 With a database connected, tokens are persisted in a `user_tokens` table and survive restarts — users stay logged in to MAL and AniList across deployments.
+Your synced anime list (including watch dates) is also mirrored into an `anime_list` table for backup/history.

 ### What gets stored

+**`user_tokens`**

 | Column       | Type        | Description                        |
 |--------------|-------------|------------------------------------|